AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 For managing single video and Adaptive Video Sets, the following is supported:

-* Uploading video from numerous supported video formats and audio formats and encoding video to MP4 H.264 format for playback across multiple screens.
+* Uploading video from numerous-supported video formats and audio formats and encoding video to MP4 H.264 format for playback across multiple screens.
 You can use predefined adaptive video presets, single video encoding presets, or customize your own encoding to control the quality and size of the video.

   * When an adaptive video set is generated, it includes MP4 videos.
   * **Note**: Primary/source videos are not added to an Adaptive Video Set.